lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 ## Introduction
 **EasyFL** stands for **Easy** **F**unctional **L**anguage.
 It is a very simple, a LISP-like functional programming language, without recursion and `eval` function though.
 It is extendable and is based on platform-independent bytecode.

 **Note, that _EasyFL_ is not a rich programming environment or universal programming language, or even, a smart contract language.
-It is a low level tool intended for scripting validity constraints of the UTXO transactions at the lowest, a byte level.
+It is a low level tool intended for scripting validity constraints of the UTXO transactions at the lowest, byte level.
 One may see it as an assembly language of the Proxima UTXO transactions.
 EasyFL is equivalent to the stack-based VMs, used in Bitcoin and elsewhere, however it offers a pure functional syntax and semantics, which we see more convenient and verifiable.**

 The *EasyFL* compiler, a core library and runtime engine are available at the [EasyFL repository](https://github.com/lunfardo314/easyfl). _EasyFL_ is the scripting language used in the Proxima UTXO transactions.